Daheer/Posture-Detector/README.md

 # Usage

 > Posture-Detector can be run either as an executable script [detector.py](detector.py) or as jupyter notebook [detector.ipynb](detector.ipynb).
-Once run, camera turns on and it starts detecting in the background with no distracting camera interface.
+Once run, the camera turns on and it starts detecting in the background with no distracting camera interface.
 If it thinks your posture is bad, you will be notified.

 > If you wish to fine-tune Posture-Detector to adapt more to your own personal working environment, open [train.ipynb](train.ipynb) and follow the listed instructions.